-For example, if the actual flow at Willow Creek nr Tex Creek (13057940) was 25 cfs, the actual flow at Willow Creek nr Ririe (13058000) was 225 cfs, the discharge injected into Willow Creek by the Eagle Rock Dump (13037977) was 400 cfs, and the reach gain computed for the reach between Ririe Dam and the Willow Creek Floodway was -115 cfs, the Willow Creek natural flow would be 25 cfs, the stored flow at Willow Creek near Ririe would be 200 cfs, and the 115 cfs loss would be proportioned as follows: 4.6 cfs (4%) of the loss would be deducted from the 25 cfs available natural flow; 36.8 cfs (32%) would be attributed to storage loss in the channel; and 73.5 cfs (64%) of the loss would be deducted from the water injected by the Eagle Rock Dump.
-The diversions from Willow Creek on this day would have 20.4 cfs of natural flow available to them plus 163.2 cfs of storage water plus 326.5 cfs from the Eagle Rock Dump.
+For example, if the actual flow at Willow Creek nr Tex Creek (13057940) was 25 cfs, the actual flow at Willow Creek nr Ririe (13058000) was 225 cfs, the Snake River water injected into Willow Creek (13037977) was 400 cfs, and the reach gain computed for the reach between Ririe Dam and the Willow Creek Floodway was -115 cfs, the Willow Creek natural flow would be 25 cfs, the stored flow at Willow Creek near Ririe would be 200 cfs, and the 115 cfs loss would be proportioned as follows: 4.6 cfs (4%) of the loss would be deducted from the 25 cfs available natural flow; 36.8 cfs (32%) would be attributed to storage loss in the channel; and 73.5 cfs (64%) of the loss would be deducted from the Snake River water injected into Willow Creek.
+The diversions from Willow Creek on this day would have 20.4 cfs of natural flow available to them plus 163.2 cfs of storage water plus 326.5 cfs from Snake River injection.

-After the loss has been distributed and the amounts of water available to Willow Creek diversions has been computed, the next step is allocating the Willow Creek natural flow and water injected by the Eagle Rock Dump.
-If the amount of available Eagle Rock Dump water is less than the sum of Willow Creek diversions, the diversions are using some or all of the Willow Creek available natural flow.
+After the loss has been distributed and the amounts of water available to Willow Creek diversions have been computed, the next step is allocating the Willow Creek natural flow and water injected from the Snake River.
+If the amount of available Snake River water is less than the sum of Willow Creek diversions, the diversions are using some, or all, of the Willow Creek available natural flow.
 In this situation, the available natural flow is distributed to the individual diversions according to the water right amounts and priorities assigned to each diversion first.
-If the natural flow is insufficient to satisfy all diversions, the available Eagle Rock Dump water, beginning with the furthest upstream diversion in the reach, is delivered to Willow Creek diversions served by Progressive Irrigation District until all the Eagle Rock Dump water has been used up by Willow Creek diversions.
-If all diversions have been completely satisfied by natural flow and/or Eagle Rock Dump water and there is remaining unused Eagle Rock Dump water, it becomes a gain (remaining natural flow) at the end of the Willow Creek nr Ririe to Floodway (W3) reach.
+If the natural flow is insufficient to satisfy all diversions, the available injected Snake River water, beginning with the furthest upstream diversion in the reach, is delivered to Willow Creek diversions until all the Snake River water has been used up by Willow Creek diversions.
+If all diversions have been completely satisfied by Willow Creek natural flow and/or Snake River injected water and there is remaining unused Snake River injected water, it becomes a gain (remaining natural flow) at the end of the Willow Creek nr Ririe to Floodway (W3) reach.

-If the diversions in the Willow Creek reach have not been completely filled by Willow Creek natural flow and/or Eagle Rock Dump water, the remaining diversions are delivered storage water.
-The effect of filling diversions with Eagle Rock Dump water from upstream to downstream is that storage water will be delivered first at the Willow Creek diversion (13058530) in the water right accounting.
-If the total storage delivered to Progressive Irrigation District exceeds the total diversion at station 13058530, the remaining storage will be charged to the Sand Creek diversion (13058510) up to the total amount being diverted.
-If the amount of storage being used exceeds both 13058530 and 13058510 diversions, the additional Progressive Irrigation storage usage is charged to the Demick (13058519) diversion up to the amount it is diverting.
+If the diversions in the Willow Creek area have not been fully filled by Willow Creek natural flow and/or Snake River injection water, the remaining diversions are transported storage water.
+The effect of filling diversions with Snake River injected water from upstream to downstream is that storage water will be delivered first at the Willow Creek diversion (13058530) in the water right accounting.
+If the total storage delivered to the total diversion at station 13058530, the remaining storage will be charged to the Sand Creek diversion (13058510) up to the total amount being diverted.
+If the amount of storage being used exceeds both 13058530 and 13058510 diversions, the additional storage usage is charged to the Demick (13058519) diversion up to the amount it is diverting.
 This process continues moving upstream to each diversion until all the storage water diverted by Willow Creek diversions has been distributed.
-This procedure allows Progressive Irrigation District to manage the storage usage so only the Willow Creek diversion (13058530) and sometimes the Sand Creek diversion (13058510) are diverting storage water, with any remaining natural flow or storage water flowing out the Willow Creek Floodway (13058520).
+This procedure allows the storage usage to be managed so only the Willow Creek diversion (13058530) and sometimes the Sand Creek diversion (13058510) are diverting storage water, with any remaining natural flow or storage water flowing out the Willow Creek Floodway (13058520).